make-all/mod_auth_openidc/README.md

 receives user identity information from the OP in a so called ID Token and passes the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.

+If the server is a non-OpenID Connect server that implements the OAuth 2.0 Code Authorization Grant flow, the authentication can still be performed, with all user identity information coming from a UserInfo endpoint.
+In this case, you almost certainly need to set the OIDCOAuthRemoteUserClaim to something that is returned from the UserInfo endpoint.
+Some additional options are provided for this case to allow more flexibility in the UserInfo endpoint implementation.
+OIDCProviderUserInfoEndpointAuth can be set to "param" to pass the access token as a parameter to the UserInfo endpoint, instead of in an Authorization header.
+The name of the parameter can be controlled by OIDCProviderUserInfoEndpointParam, default is access_token.
+OIDCProviderUserInfoResponseSubkey can be used to extract the claims from an object inside the JSON response, instead of extracting them directly from the response object.
+This was required to work with Phabricator's user.whoami API method, which returns user information inside a "result" object.

 It can also be configured as an OAuth 2.0 Resource Server, consuming bearer access tokens and introspecting/validating them against a token introspection endpoint of an